-The drive section is one of the most important terminal components in a conveyor system and should be carefully selected to ensure it is suited to the application.
-When you select a drive for your application, consider the following:
+The drive section is one of the most important terminal components in a conveyor system and should be carefully selected to ensure the arrangement is suited to the application.
+Proper drive selection varies depending on many factors, including:

 - Operating environment